FullMetalUpdate/documentation/rollback.md

 ### systemd's notify services

 In FullMetalUpdate, all containers are started with systemd through the use of services.
-The allows for proper life cycle, CGroups, and the usage of the great API systemd is offering to manage services.
+This allows for proper life cycle, CGroups, and the usage of the great API systemd is offering to manage services.
 Thus, runc containers are started with a [service file][sd_service_url] which can be configured to start/stop the container and *execute commands after these jobs*.
 This last point is important as it is the core of the FMU's rollback feature for